zhangzhao4444/claude-debugs-for-you/README.md

 ## Getting Started

-- Download the extension from [releases](https://github.com/jasonjmcghee/claude-debugs-for-you/releases/) or [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=JasonMcGhee.claude-debugs-for-you)
+1. Download the extension from [releases](https://github.com/jasonjmcghee/claude-debugs-for-you/releases/) or [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=JasonMcGhee.claude-debugs-for-you)
-- Install the extension
+2. Install the extension
   - If using `.vsix` directly, go to the three dots in "Extensions" in VS Code and choose "Install from VSIX..."
-- Open a project containing a `.vscode/launch.json` with the first configuration setup to debug a specific file with `${file}`.
+3. Open a project containing a `.vscode/launch.json` with the first configuration setup to debug a specific file with `${file}`.

+### If using node process based method (required for Claude Desktop)
-- Execute "Start MCP Debug Server" (A popup will show that it started: copy the path to `mcp-debug.js`)
+4. Execute "Start MCP Debug Server" (A popup will show that it started: copy the path to `mcp-debug.js`)

 <img width="384" alt="image" src="https://github.com/user-attachments/assets/5de31d62-32e5-4eac-83f1-cd6bacc2ab7d" />

-- Paste the following (BUT UPDATE THE PATH!) in your `claude_desktop_config.json` or edit accordingly if you use other MCP servers
+5. Paste the following (BUT UPDATE THE PATH!) in your `claude_desktop_config.json` or edit accordingly if you use other MCP servers

 ```
 {